SA Medical Education and Training (SA MET)

 Intern applications for 2015 - Update 17/09/2014

 Offers for 2015 intern positions in South Australia are ongoing.
-All category 1.1, 1.2 and 2.1 applicants have been offered a position.
-Offers have commenced to category 2.2 applicants and further offers will be made if and when positions become available.
+All category 1.1, 1.2, 2.1 and 2.2 applicants have been offered a position.
+Offers will now be made to category 3 applicants, if and when positions become available.

 All offers will be made by email and applicants will have 48 hours to accept or decline an offer.
 Applicants must ensure that they check their emails regularly as an offer will be automatically declined if a response is not received by the stated date and time.
 You can check the status of your application at any time by logging into your application.